Cleveroad/cr_logger/README.md

    `logFileName` - File name when sharing logs

-   `maxCountHttpLogs` - Maximum number of http logs, default = 50

-   `maxCountOtherLogs` - Maximum number of other logs, default = 50
+   `maxLogsCount` - Maximum number of each type of logs (http, debug, info, error), by default = 50

    `logger` - Custom logger